haddocking/HADDOCK-antibody-antigen/README.md

 # Requirements

-Dependencies can be installed following the instructions or separately withouth using anaconda.
+Dependencies can be installed using anaconda or following the instructions in the corresponding websites:

 1. python 2.7 (https://www.python.org/)
 2. R (https://www.r-project.org/)